Galloway Township, New Jersey: Local government

 Galloway Township operates under the Faulkner Act (formally known as the Optional Municipal Charter Law) within Plan E of the Council-Manager form of New Jersey municipal government, implemented based on the recommendations of a Charter Study Commission as of January 1, 1976.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is the Township Council, which is comprised of seven members who are elected at-large in partisan elections to four-year terms of office on a staggered basis, with an election in odd-numbered years in which either three or four seats come up for vote on an alternating basis as part of the November general election.
 At an annual reorganization meeting after each election, members of Council select one of their members to take the office of Mayor and another to serve as Deputy Mayor, who serve two-year terms in that office.
 The Township Council is led by a Mayor whose role is to preside over meetings and sign certain documents on behalf of the township.
 The Council sets policy for the township as its governing body, with the day-to-day operation of the Township and its municipal services delegated to the Township Manager.

-As of 2025, the members of Galloway Township Council are Mayor Anthony Coppola (R, term as mayor ends December 31, 2025 and on council ends December 31, 2027), Deputy Mayor Rich Clute (R, term as deputy mayor ends 2025 and on council ends 2027), R.J.
-Amato III (R, 2025), Tony DiPietro (R, 2027), Christine Jordan (R, 2025), Clifton Sudler Jr. (R, 2025), and Muhammad Umar (R, 2025).
+As of 2026, the members of Galloway Township Council are Mayor Anthony Coppola (R, term as mayor ends December 31, 2027 and on council ends December 31, 2027), Deputy Mayor Tony DiPietro (R, term as deputy mayor ends 2027 and on council ends 2027), R.J.
+Amato III (R, 2029), Rich Clute (R, 2027), Rosemary Goldberg (D, 2029), Christine Jordan (R, 2029), Joyce Pratt (D, 2029).